Agile Requirements Gathering: Practical Advice to Improve Traceability

 Agile Requirements Gathering Techniques

-As mentioned above, the information you’re aiming to get still answers the basic outline of purpose, features, criteria, and timeline.
-Some differences lie in the way you will document, use the information, and potentially the way you organize or prioritize the requirements.
+With Agile requirements gathering, the information you’re aiming to get still answers the basic outline of purpose, features, criteria, and timeline.
+Some differences lie in the way you will document, use the information, and potentially the way you organize or prioritize the requirements (more on this later).

 Detail User Stories With Critical Links

-Rather than create requirements statements, you’re describing what’s needed and why through user stories.
+Rather than create requirements statements, you’re describing what is needed and why through user stories.
 When it comes to things like compliance, you need that information available without compromising the simplicity of the user story.
 In these cases, add links within the stories to pertinent documents.
 Additionally, you can provide acceptance criteria in the user stories to provide the right amount of detail.
-(We outline an example in the template section below.)

 Prioritize